attachmentsme/developer-blog/cloudfront.md

 To start using CloudFront, you create what is called a Distribution.
 A Distribution consists of an Origin Domain Name, and various configuration settings (mostly related to how assets are cached).
 When a visitor to your website requests an asset from the CDN, if the asset has already been retrieved it will be served immediately.
 If a user requests an asset that has never been pulled into the CDN, the CDN will attempt to load the asset from the Origin Domain Name.
 Let's look at a real-world example:

-* Attachments.me has a CloudFront Distribution at the URL https://drvlo06w0956l.cloudfront.net, with the Orgin Domain Name of https://attachments.me
+* Attachments.me has a CloudFront Distribution at the URL https://drvlo06w0956l.cloudfront.net, with the Origin Domain Name of https://attachments.me
 * Let's suppose that a user requests the asset: https://drvlo06w0956l.cloudfront.net/images/marketing/logo.png
 * If _logo.png_ is already cached in CloudFront, it will be served immediately.
 * If _logo.png_ is not already cached in CloudFront, the asset will be loaded from the Origin Domain Name: https://attachments.me/images/marketing/logo.png